emma-sax4/emmasax4.info/.github/STRUCTURE_OF_THIS_PROJECT.md

 To write drafts, make a new file in the `_posts/` directory (or in a subdirectory if the post will be part of a category).
 The new file should be named in the following pattern: `YYYY-MM-DD-test-post-title`.
 Because this draft hasn't been published yet, I usually just put in the date I hope to publish the draft (usually a few days in the future).

+To the front matter, make sure to add the `layout`, `title`, and `permalink` (`subtitle`, `category`, and `tags` are all optional).

 Then, when you run `jekyll serve --future` locally, the draft post(s) should appear at the top of the list of posts, and should show as "Unpublished."

 When it's time to publish the post, you can either:
-* Publish the post today:
+* Publish the post now:
+  * Add the current date/time (in the author's local time zone, properly identifying the current hour offset from UTC) to the post's front matter in the `date` value
-  * Rename the file to have today's date in the title instead of whatever future date was there previously
+  * Rename the file to have the current date instead of whatever was there previously
   * Re-add and commit those files to the pull request
   * Merge the pull request into the `release` branch
+* Publish the post on a future date:
+  * Add the future publishing date/time (typically 00:00:00 in the author's local time zone, properly identifying current the hour offset from UTC) to the post's front matter in the `date` value
-* Publish the post on the future date in the blog post filename:
+  * Rename the file to have the publishing date in the title instead of whatever was there previously
   * Merge your pull request into the `release` branch
-  * Wait until Travis CI builds the newest version around midnight on the day of publishing (or rerun the latest `release` build [here](https://travis-ci.com/emma-sax4/emma-sax4.github.io/builds) on the day of publishing)
+  * Wait until Travis CI builds the newest version around midnight in CST on the day of publishing (or rerun the latest `release` build [here](https://travis-ci.com/emma-sax4/emma-sax4.github.io/builds) on the day of publishing)

+To identify the current hour offset from UTC, look up the time zone offset based on your location [here](https://www.timeanddate.com/time/zone/).

 ## `assets/`